The Public Manifestation Of Faith

 To leave a legacy, a man must be competent in the practice of his Belief System

-A man who is an Effective Leader will be followed while he is there to apply direct and Proximate influence.
-If he is very Effective, he may also be able to exert indirect and less Proximate influence.
-However, for his influence to outlast his lifetime requires a Legacy , and only a Virtuous Leader will create that.
-For a man to be a Virtuous Leader, he must be competent in the practice of his Belief System.
+A man who is an Effective Leader will be followed while he physically present to apply direct and Proximate influence.
+If he is very Effective, he may also be able to exert indirect and less Proximate influence outside of his physical presence.
+However, for his influence to outlast his lifetime requires a Legacy , and only a Virtuous Leader will create that through the consistent application the Leadership Skills in a manner that is both guided and governed by his Belief System.

 Meeting holds the shepherd Accountable to the truth

 Candor is graciously telling the hard Truth and demanding to hear it from others.
-It is one of the Leadership Characteristics.
+It is one of the Leadership Virtues.
 Without Candor, a man cannot be a Virtuous Leader.

 Every musician plays to his audience whether he realizes it or not.
-What effect on the heart of a Shepherd to look into the front row of his flock and see the strongest men he knows in his Community sitting there?
-Would that not make him bold, to know that he has the support of the men upon whom he would most be able to rely in the time of need?
+What effect on the heart of a Shepherd to look into the front row of his flock and see the strongest men he knows in his Group sitting there attentively?
+Would that not make him bold, to know that he has the support of the men upon whom he would most be able to rely in the confrontation of Hardship?
 Would that not make him more likely to be Candid and graciously tell the hard Truth?

-Conversely, would not the absence of HIMs lead the Shepherd to grow timid in his willingness to speak boldly and provide Truth to his flock?
-Would he not reshape his message to appeal to those who are there, those for whom subordination of their will is not a choice that they are capable of making without the influence of a Leader?
+Conversely, the absence of HIMs in the pews leads the Shepherd to grow timid in his willingness to speak boldly and provide Truth to his flock.
+It leads him to reshape his message to appeal to those who are there, those for whom subordination of their will is not a choice that they are capable of making without the influence of a Leader.

 The presence of the HIM holds the Shepherd Accountable to the Truth.